 More than twice, Helen and Selma thank me for including them, while I am of the opinion that it is I who should thank them.
 They’re two little, old ladies in tennis shoes, wonderful, wise women who are helping me keep my wits.
 My gratitude weighs five pounds, too.

-We park illegally in a handicapped spot at the Point in Longport, at the end of the island where a jetty juts out to separate the ocean from the bay, one of Mom’s favorite spots.
-We open the box and withdraw the plastic bag of ashes.
-Sorry.
-Cremains.
+We park illegally in a handicapped spot at the end of the island, where a jetty juts out to separate the ocean from the bay, one of Mom’s favorite spots.
+We open the box and withdraw the plastic bag of cremains.

 We have no prayers, no poems.
 No tears.
 Just quiet memories.
 And a togetherness that feels right.

 While Helen waits on the sand, Selma and I lift our long skirts high and walk into the sea.
 I dump half the ashes into the water, Selma the other half, and somehow, holding our skirts and the plastic bag, we manage to hold hands most of the time.
 Because the tide is rising and we are distracted, all three of us get our feet and shoes wet.